RobStarek/DiVML/README.md

-# dvml
+# DiVML

 Discrete-variable quantum maximum-likelihood reconstruction.

 ## Features
-- Maximum-likelihood reconstruction using PyTorch.
+- Maximum-likelihood reconstruction using PyTorch and numba/numpy.
+- Reconstruction of quantum processes and states.
-- Utility functions for quantum state reconstruction.
+- Support for renormalization.
+- GPU-batched processing.

 ## Installation